Lattengebirge: Tourism and development

-From Bad Reichenhall visitors can take the Predigtstuhl Cable Car to the mountain hotel on the Predigtstuhl.
+From Bad Reichenhall, visitors can take the Predigtstuhl Cable Car to the Predigtstuhl mountain top.
 The cable car dates to 1928 and is the oldest surviving original large cabin cable car in the world.
+On the site of the mountain station, there is a restaurant with a panoramic terrace.
+It takes about 15 minutes by foot to reach the rustic alpine hut on the Schlegelmulde which serves traditional local specialties.
+The walking path from the mountain station to the alpine hut is well-maintained all year round.

-In addition the Lattengebirge are home to ski areas of Hochschwarzeck near Ramsau and Götschen near Bischofswiesen-Loipl.
+In addition, the Lattengebirge are home to ski areas of Hochschwarzeck near Ramsau and Götschen near Bischofswiesen-Loipl.